fibo/fibo.github.io/_posts/2015-03-18-server-hardening-tips.md

 # yum update -y
 ```

-Schedule yum updates with *yum-cron*
+You can schedule yum updates with *yum-cron*

 ```
 # yum install yum-cron -y